 Gun cleaning kits come with almost everything you need to properly clean and maintain your firearms.
 The great thing about kits is that you can clean a variety of guns, including rifles, shotguns, and pistols.
 Purchasing each component that comes in a kit is very expensive and you can plan on spending close to double if you buy each component individually.

 2. How does a gun cleaning kit work

 Each gun cleaning kit usually comes with instructions that detail each tool.
-If you are having trouble cleaning your firearm be sure to go to youtube and search for videos, you can always find something there.
+It’s actually very easy to learn how to use a gun cleaning kit and if you are having trouble cleaning your firearm be sure to go to youtube and search for videos, you can always find something there.
 Otherwise, there are hunting and shooting forums that will help you.

 3. What are the benefits of gun cleaning kits?